Authentic Sicilian Pizza Dough Recipe- The Best Recipe!

 How to make Sicilian Pizza Dough

-1. Prepare the Dough: Add the all-purpose flour, instant yeast, sugar, and salt to a bowl.
-Mix well to distribute the ingredients evenly.
+1. Prepare the Dough: Add the all-purpose flour, instant yeast, sugar, and salt into a mixing bowl.
+Start mixing them with your hands with the end goal of making a dough ball.
 Use instant yeast rather than dry active yeast.
 If you plan on using dry active yeast, activate it with lukewarm water and sugar before using it in the dough.

 2. Add wet Ingredients—Add the wet ingredients to the dry ingredients bowl and stir until a rough dough forms.
 Once the dough comes together, transfer it to a clean, flat surface lightly greased with olive oil.